SOHAN-cyber/github-action/README.md

 gpg --symmetric --cipher-algo AES256 secret cat secret.gpg
 ***************************
-Now you file another file named as secret.gpg which wll be encrypted file and that can be decrypted using password that you provides
+Now you have another file named as secret.gpg which wll be encrypted file and that can be decrypted using password that you provides